 For more details on Xiaowan, buy the profile here.

 Sinohydro Corp Ltd (Sinohydro), a subsidiary of Power Construction Corporation of China, is a state-owned engineering and construction company executing large- and medium-scale hydropower projects.
 Its portfolio of services includes general construction; engineering, procurement and construction (EPC); and investment.
-The company carries out the construction of water conservancy, hydropower stations, power, transportation, civil work, mining, and real estate projects.
+The company carries out the construction of water conservancy, dam construction, hydropower stations, power, transportation, civil work, mining, and real estate projects.
 The company also offers project financing, design, implementation, and operation of infrastructures such as power, transportation, civil work, mining, and real estate.
 The company has regional offices in several countries across Asia-Pacific, Africa, Eurasia, America, West Asia, and North Africa.
 Sinohydro is headquartered in Beijing, China.